Code-Institute-Submissions/Oneminutetotwelve/README.md

-# EcoTurningPoint
+# TurningPoint

 ![Mockup](assets/wireframe/EcoTurningPoint.jpg "Typography EcoTurningPoint")

 #### The aim of this website is to in a simplistic way present some of todays challenges such climate change, poverty and global warming by using realtime data on global and on countrywise level.
-This will be done using data from Worldbank and connect it to Google-map.
-Finally I will present options on how to get involved or support different organisations working these challenges.
+This was done using data from Worldbank and connect it to Google-map.
+Finally I presented options on how to get involved or support different organisations working these challenges.The code for this project is found [here](https://github.com/GurraT/Oneminutetotwelve "Link to Oneminutetotwelve repository")

 ------
 -----